ethomas111/user-experience/(2)Design_UI.md

 Activity diagram for each flow

 Detail UX for each view
+- Layout
+- Spacing
+- Color
+- Typography
+- Icons
-- layout/spacing
+- Images
-- style guide
+- Design theory
-- data elements
+- UI elements
-- ui elements
+- Data elements
+- Style guide

 Estimations for each view